-Became CEO of a social enterprise helping to secure peace in conflict zones
+James Brett became CEO of a social enterprise helping to secure peace in conflict zones.

 Sexual abuse.
 Parental suicide.
 Drug addiction.
 Incarceration.
 Violence.
 Homelessness.
 Mental illness.
 Betrayal.
 Kidnap.
 Cancer (times three).